1) Fuel Shortages

 To quote the Fiddler on the Roof.
 “That I can tell you in one word.”

 It’s an ever-growing global threat where the attackers hide behind computer screens and everyone from governments, industries, and individual private citizens is affected.
 It’s here and it goes way beyond the short-term inconveniences of skipping beef for Father’s Day or waiting in long lines for gas.
 It’s nothing short of a national security threat.

 And as long as it’s profitable to the tune of billions of dollars, it’s not going anywhere.

 How Did We Get Here?

-According to the The New York Times reporting, the Facebook model of “move fast and break things” is catching up with us.
+According to New York Times reporting, the Facebook model of “move fast and break things” is catching up with us.
 Companies followed this model to build their systems quickly and beat competitors to the market.
 And now the age-old lesson that cutting corners ends up being worse for you in the long run?
-Well, here it is—hitting companies with painful consequences like like enormous ransom fees, loss of business operations, compromised data and damaged reputations.
+Well, here it is—hitting companies with painful consequences like enormous ransom fees, loss of business operations, compromised data and damaged reputations.

 While it’s a very rude awakening, it’s not a new problem.
 Attackers have been honing their skills and wreaking havoc quietly for years.
 What started with attacks on individual devices for a few hundred dollars at a time has grown into this current issue that puts billions of dollars on the line and includes national security risks.